Don-Haagen/Don-Haagen.github.io/_posts/2020-08-12-performance-management.md

 Objectives can also be pushed down from the executive level.
 Preferably you will go to your team and together with them develop the objectives and goals that you will track your employees against.
 If you do this with the team you will get a better commitment for the goals since the team was part of creating them.
 It will be *their goals* as much as your goals.
 If the goals are created for them without their input it will not be their goals and you cannot expect the team to be as committed to the goals as you want.

 In the one to ones with your team members you can start from the team goals and together figure out what the employee can do individually towards these goals.
-These tasks should be part of his individuals goals.
+These tasks should be part of his individual goals.

 The most important thing is that all goals on all levels are aligned.
 Individual goals should align with team goals.
 Team goals need to align with department goals.
-Department goals needs to align with etc. etc. I think you get it.
+Department goals need to align with etc. etc. I think you get it.
 Why is this important you might ask.
 Look at the picture below, which company would you like to be in?

 ![alt text][goal_alignments_png]